NicolasRestrep/223_course/homework/chapter_3.md

 ## Question 2

-Use `summarize()` to get the average time at Rainbow Road and the standard deviation of the records.
+Use `summarize()` to get the average time and standard deviation of records set at Rainbow Road.

 Now, do the same for the dataset that contains all other tracks.